Weeda-Dev/UserAPIChallenge/README.md

 UsersAPI/Controllers/API/UsersController.cs

 # Getting Started
+Please 'Set as a StartUp Project' on UsersAPI project and run the project on IIS Express

 I have provided Postman Collection as a sample on how to run each request.
-Path to User Challenge Api Postman Collection:  {share link here}

-Please 'Set as a StartUp Project' on UsersAPI project and run the project on IIS Express
+Please use Postman to open the colloection.
+##### Import > Import From Link:  https://www.getpostman.com/collections/0b125320f0aca7e684b6

-## Path to run each request:
+# Path to run each request:
 ## 1. Get all users
 ```diff
 + [GET] {localhost}/api/users